joekunin/ode/README.md

     http://localhost:8000/Main.elm

-This "game" doesn't really do much beyond rendering tiles at the moment.
+At the moment, this "game" doesn't do much beyond rendering tiles and letting the player walk around.

 Acknowledgments
 ---------------